PRTG Manual: Regular Expressions

 - WMI Custom String sensor

-You can only use regular expressions for the respective sensors if you explicitly enable using regular expressions in the sensors' settings.
+You can only use regex for the respective sensors if you explicitly enable regex in the sensors' settings.

-PRTG supports regular expression (regex) options in the form (?isgmxUJ) and their negations like, for example, (?-i).
-PRTG does not support regex flags like, for example, /g (global), /s (single line), or /gs, and does not correctly search for the target string if you try to set flags.
+PRTG supports regex options in the form (?isgmxUJ) and their negations, for example, (?-i).
+PRTG does not support regex flags like /g (global), /s (single line), or /gs, and does not correctly search for the target string if you try to set flags.

-Find matches containing the word error or alarm:
+Find matches that contain the word error or alarm:

-Find matches containing the words error and alarm, in any order:
+Find matches that contain the words error and alarm, in any order:

-Find matches containing all of the words tree, flower, leaf, and bug, in any order:
+Find matches that contain all of the words tree, flower, leaf, and bug, in any order:

-It is not possible to match an empty string using the PRTG regex search with sensors.
+It is not possible to match an empty string with the regex search with sensors.

 The search pattern